| WHY is this medicine prescribed?

 Before taking amlodipine,

-- tell your doctor and pharmacist if you are allergic to amlodipine or any other medications.
+- tell your doctor and pharmacist if you are allergic to amlodipine, any other medications, or any ingredients in amlodipine tablets.
+Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had heart failure or liver disease.
+- tell your doctor if you have or have ever had heart failure or heart or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking amlodipine, call your doctor.